Cocktails – Aviary Style

 - Pop the spheres out of the mold onto the sheet and return to the freezer to make sure they are completely frozen before finishing the spheres

 - Remove the alginate bath from the fridge and carefully place on the stove without re-introducing bubbles.
 Warm the alginate slowly over the lowest heat.
-Gently stir, but do not introduce bubbles
+Gently stir, but do not introduce bubbles.
+Turn off the heat when the alginate is very warm to the touch.
+Do not simmer or boil

 - Working in small batches remove 10-20 spheres from the freezer and disperse evenly into the rondeau pan, taking care to avoid allowing them to touch or stick to the bottom